 Ole Gunnar Solskjaer exclusive: The blueprint to success at Manchester United

-Like Klopp and Guardiola, Solskjaer wants to instill a culture of acceptance around making mistakes high up the pitch
+Like Klopp and Guardiola, Solskjaer wants to instill a culture of acceptance around making mistakes high up the pitch; Watch Manchester United vs Southampton on Monday Night Football from 7.30pm; Kick-off 8pm

 Premier League players shouldn't make mistakes, especially not those at elite clubs.
 Correct?
 Not strictly.